wenkaiingermany/NCE_03/Lesson_31.md

 monotonous

 Surfing the Net wins inveriably itself the fascination of the young, for it adds colour to the dull routine of everyday life.

+### Up to the time of his death, Richard Colson was one of the most notable figures in our town.
+up to ...
+up until ...
+up till ...
+until ...

+up to ...
+less than ...
+In Europe, taxex account for up to four-fifths of the retail price.

+notable: famous
+... 'the most valiant soldier and most notable leader, Signor Giovanni Haukodue'.

+figure:
+One of the most colorful figures in boxing history was Daniel Mendoza who was born in 1764.

+### He was a shrewd and wealthy businessman, but most people in hte town hardly knew anything about this side of his life.

+shrewdness
+wealthiness

+Harry is very thrifty, but in the presence of his friends he never shows this side of his life.

+### He was known to us all as Dickie and his eccentricity had become legendary long before he died.

+be known (to sb.) as sth.

+The disease is commonly known as Mad Cow Disease.

+He soon made a name for hisself and came to be known to the Italians as Giovanni Acuto.

+Earvin Johnson is known to the Americans as 'Magic Johnson'.

+Li Bai is known to Chinese as poet immortal.

+Robin Hood is a legendary hero.

+legendary: famous / well-known
+the legendary Hollywood director Steven Spielberg.

+The Chinese are legendary for their hospitality.

+Wu Song's strength and courage had become legendary long before he joined the Liangshan rebels.

+### Dickie disliked snobs intensely.
+Dickie hated / abhhorred / detested / loathed / abominated snobs intensely.
+Dickie found snobs repellent / repulsive / revolting / disgusting.
+Snobs repelled / repulsed / revolted / disgusted Dickie intensely.